 3. Machine screws can be designated as bolts if the primary tightening of the fastened joint is accomplished by turning the head of the screw.

-4. Generally speaking, if it’s got screw threads and hex head, it’s a bolt.
+4. Generally speaking, if it’s got screw threads and a hex head, it’s a bolt.
 If it’s got a slotted head, either Phillips or Flat, it’s a screw.

 Types of Machine Screws